Seeking Justice for the Wrongfully Injured

 As a result, there are about 450,000 large truck accidents per year.
 Due to the size and weight of tractor-trailers and light trucks, at least 23% of these accidents cause injuries and almost 5,000 of them are fatal.

-If you or someone you love was injured or killed in a truck accident, another party’s negligence is likely to blame.
-To properly pursue justice, you need an attorney who understands the law and can use it to hold the responsible parties liable for their wrongdoings.
+If you or someone you love was injured or killed in a truck accident, another party's negligence is likely to blame.
+To properly pursue justice, you need a Middletown truck accident attorney who understands the law and can use it to hold the responsible parties liable for their wrongdoings.

 We Handle All Kinds of Commercial Trucking Accidents